7 Ways To Save Money In Cusco, Peru

 The easiest way to visit attractions like Machu Picchu, the Sacred Valley, and Rainbow Mountain is undoubtedly through an organized group tour.

-Rather than booking a tour online in advance, speak to someone at an actual tourist office in Cusco.
+Rather than booking a tour online in advance, you can speak to someone at an actual tourist office in Cusco.

 Talking to the locals leads to a much better deal on tours than searching online, and countless tour operators have offices in every corner of the city.

-For example, a one-day hike to Rainbow Mountain can cost around 200 USD online, whereas one of Cusco’s many tourist offices will offer the same hike for roughly 30 USD.
+For example, a one-day hike to Rainbow Mountain can cost around 200 USD online with a boutique tour company.
+Whereas one of Cusco’s many tourist offices will offer the same hike for roughly 30 USD.

 The only exception to this would be visiting Machu Picchu during peak season, in which case tours should be booked a few months in advance.